ufs-community/land-offline_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Land DA Workflow (Hera/Orion/Hercules)
 ***************************************

-This chapter provides instructions for building and running basic Land DA cases for the Unified Forecast System (:term:`UFS`) Land DA System using a Jan.
-3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component.
+This chapter provides instructions for building and running the Unified Forecast System (:term:`UFS`) Land DA System using a Jan.
+3-4, 2000 00z sample case using :term:`GSWP3` data with the UFS Noah-MP land component and data atmosphere (DATM) component.

 .. attention::